kenankd/java-spring-rest-api/README.md

    git clone https://github.com/kenankd/java-spring-rest-api.git
    cd your-repo
    Build and Run:
-  Open the project in IntelliJ IDEA or your preferred Java IDE.
+  -Open the project in IntelliJ IDEA or your preferred Java IDE.
   Configure your MySQL database settings in application.properties or application.yml.
   Build and run the project.
 2. **Usage:**